Shabbar10/PySide-Whiteboard/README.md

 - Save and load whiteboards

 ## TODO
+- Be able to draw shapes (ellipse, rectangle and straight line) using the mouse
 - Have pages within a single whiteboard
 - Give access to users (Google Drive-esque)